ywen407/books-futures-explained/src/6_future_example.md

 In all the examples you'll see in this chapter I've chosen to comment the code extensively.
 I find it easier to follow along that way so I'll not repeat myself here and focus only on some important aspects that might need further explanation.

+It's worth noting that simply calling `thread::sleep` as we do here can lead to both deadlocks and errors.
+We'll explain a bit more later and fix this if you read all the way to the [Bonus Section](./6_future_example.md##bonus-section---a-proper-way-to-park-our-thread) at the end of this chapter.

+For now, we keep it as simple and easy to understand as we can by just going to sleep.

 Now that you've read so much about `Generator`s and `Pin` already this should be rather easy to understand. `Future` is a state machine, every `await` point